Whether you’ve already got mortgage life cover, or are looking to get a policy; this step-by-step guide will help you slash costs.

 If you know what product you want check the rates of the discount brokers too to see if you can make a saving.
 Discount brokers will charge a one-off fee for their services but it doesn't mean you can't make a saving over the life of a policy.

 For example, a 45-year-old smoker buying a policy via Compare the Market will pay £46.21 per month, while you can get the same policy from Cavendish Online for £39.45.
-Factoring in the £35 fee it would cost £42.37.
+Factoring in the £35 fee over the life of the policy.

 Step 3: Consider advice for complicated circumstances